fractalleaf/fractalleaf.github.io/content/Algorithms/dlx.md

 ## Knuth's Algorithm X

-[Donald Knuth (2000)](https://arxiv.org/pdf/cs/0011047.pdf) describes an algorithm for solving the exact cover problem, which he names "Algorithm X".
+[Donald Knuth (2000)](https://arxiv.org/pdf/cs/0011047.pdf) described an algorithm for solving the exact cover problem, which he named "Algorithm X".

-Algorithm X works by constructing an indidence matrix, $A$, where each column represents and element in $\mathcal{X}$ and each row is a set in $\mathcal{S}$.
+Algorithm X works by constructing an indidence matrix, $A$, where each column represents and element in $\mathcal{X}$ and each row represents a set in $\mathcal{S}$.
 The example above can be represented by the following matrix

 $$ A = \begin{bmatrix}
     1 & 0 & 0 & 1 & 0 & 0 & 1 \\